Team3256/FRC_Video_Streaming/docs/install.md

 Follow the instructions to refresh your environment variables.
 Type gst-launch-1.0 --version.
 If you see a version number listed, it works!

 #### macOS
-You can install GStreamer using Homebrew.
+You can install GStreamer using Homebrew similarly to Chocolatey.

 #### Linux (Raspbian) - assuming a brand new installation
 1. Change your default user password.
-Type passwd, and follow the prompts to change your password, then reboot.
+(IF LITE) Type passwd, and follow the prompts to change your password, then reboot.
+If

-2. Next, enable SSH (or VNC if using regular Raspbian) so you can access the pi from another system using a program like PuTTY.
+2. Next, enable SSH (or VNC if using Raspbian w/ GUI) so you can access the pi w/out a display using PuTTY or RealVNC.
 Type sudo raspi-config, and go to Interfacing Options, and enable SSH and/or VNC.
 Then, go to the network settings and input the WiFi network name you want to connect to.

+IMPORTANT: For initial setup, it's recommended to create your own WiFi hotspot to connect to the pi to.
+It cannot connect to the main VCS network, and using VCS Guest can be cumbersome since it forces you to log in every so often.
+Once you have finished setting up, you should disable the hotspot and connect the pi to the robot's WiFi.

 Run ifconfig to check your IP address, and you can use PuTTY to connect to it via SSH or RealVNC to connect using VNC.

-We need to make sure the version of Raspbian is completely up to date.
-Run:
+If you're on Windows, you can also use [Angry IP Scanner](https://angryip.org) to scan for specific open ports (such as 22 for SSH).

+Update Raspbian:

      sudo apt update